 If you believe we have not complied with an obligation under the Privacy Act in relation to your personal information, please contact our Privacy Officer for further details by telephoning (02) 8248 2597 or by email at email@example.com.
 We will attend to your complaint as quickly as possible.

-If you are not satisfied with how we have dealt with your complaint, you may refer the complaint to Genworth's external dispute resolution (EDR) scheme, the Credit and Investments Ombudsman (CIO), whose details are as set out below.
+If you are not satisfied with how we have dealt with your complaint, you may refer the complaint to Genworth's external dispute resolution (EDR) scheme, the Credit and Investments Ombudsman (CIO), or the Australian Financial Complaint Authority (AFCA), whose details are as set out below.

 Credit and Investments Ombudsman